-- Allianz Investment Management SE (AIM SE) for the investment management; - Allianz Technology SE for the provision of IT services.
+- Allianz Investment Management SE (AIM SE) for the investment management; - Allianz Technology SE for the provision of IT services. - Allianz SE for risk capital calculation

-AGCS SE can leverage the following benefits by utilizing these two service providers:
+AGCS SE can leverage the following benefits by utilizing these service providers:

-- Group-wide synergy and technical advantages in specialist services areas - Optimization of processes and cost-cutting through Group-wide utilization of the service provider - Access to systems, skills and specialist knowledge
+- Group-wide synergy and technical advantages in specialist services areas; - Optimization of processes and cost-cutting through Group-wide utilization of the service providers; - Access to systems, skills and specialist knowledge.

-Both outsourcing providers are located in Germany and therefore in the same judicial area as AGCS.
+All outsourcing providers are located in Germany and therefore in the same judicial area as AGCS.

-In 2023, the "Asset Investment and Management" service agreement with AIM SE continued to be classified as a major outsourcing agreement.
+In 2024, the "Asset Investment and Management" service agreement with AIM SE continued to be classified as a major outsourcing agreement.
 The services of AIM SE are of particular importance as they possess specialist knowledge which AGCS SE can draw on.